min2ha/ukwa-site/content/target/67461/index.en.md

   "subject": "Brexit"
 }

-# Guardian, The: Capitulation or chaos?
-Theresa May is forcing the Brexiters to choose

 Comments on Theresa May's strategy in agreeing that Parliament should be consulted on next steps if the deal negotiated with Brussels is voted down.